Top

 • The distance of both parents from child's regular routine

-• The distinct and unique needs of the child at that stage of life
+• The distinct and unique needs of the children at that stage of life

 • Willingness of each parent to be involved in child's life

-• Parent's ability to encourage relationship of child with the other parent
+• Parent's ability to encourage relationship with the other parent

 • Parent's ability to make child's best interests first priority